advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms.md

 ![](/assets/10_Create and test a SMS integration.png)

+Step3: "Setup your account "

 Binding credit card \(we can pass this procedure, and used SMS successfully\)![](/assets/11_2ndsetupdone.png)

+Now to using the left side: SMS Manage test phones.

 SMS-&gt;Manage the phones including binding mobile detailed info \(including phone number, binding info, and mobile status.\) .![](/assets/12_Manage test phones.png)